Kintsugi Repair in Boston

 Repair Process

-If you agree with the initial estimate, we will assess your piece upon receiving it and confirm the final repair cost via email, along with the payment form.
-A deposit of 40%–50% is required via emails with links to pay before starting the repair.
-If you choose not to proceed with the repair, we will return your item.
-For shipping, return shipping fees are the customer's responsibility.
+If you accept the estimate, we will evaluate your piece when we receive it and email you the final repair cost and payment form.
+A 40% deposit is required through links in the email before we begin the repair.
+If you decide not to go ahead, we will return your item.
+The customer is responsible for return shipping fees.

-Once payment is confirmed, we begin the repair.
-The process takes approximately 2–3 months, depending on the damage.
+After payment is confirmed, we will start the repair.
+This will take about 2–3 months, depending on the damage.

-Your repaired item will be shipped back to you or available for pickup at somewhere in Boston.
+Your repaired item will be sent back to you or can be picked up in Boston.

 Contact us.